DenisGorbachev/speedtalk/README.md

     * *I think we can meet today*
     * *+*

-The probability modifiers should be left in place if they are required by context (*I will buy an umbrella because it'll probably rain tomorrow*)
+The probability modifiers should be left in place if they are required by context (*"I will buy an umbrella because it'll probably rain tomorrow"*).

 ### Use direct approvals & rejections
   * Fast: